 SEEDS Undergraduate Student Travel Awards:

-To support and promote the participation of underrepresented students in the field of ecology, ESA offers Undergraduate Student Travel Awards to participate in the ESA Annual Meeting every year.
+To support and promote the participation of underrepresented students in the field of ecology, SEEDS offers Undergraduate Student Travel Awards to participate in the ESA Annual Meeting every year.

-The 102nd ESA Annual Meeting – Linking biodiversity, material cycling and ecosystems services in a changing world will be held at the Oregon Convention Center in Portland, Oregon from August 6-11, 2017.
+The 103rd ESA Annual Meeting – Extreme events, ecosystem resilience and human well-being will be held at the New Orleans Convention Center in New Orleans, Louisiana from August 5-10, 2018.

 What does the Travel Award include?

 SEEDS is proud to offer fully funded and mentored experiences for undergraduates during the ESA Annual Meeting.
 Each selected participant receives:

 - A mentor – students select an ESA member as a mentor for the week!

 - SEEDS Alumni Mentor groups – past SEEDS students with graduate degrees that help undergraduates navigate the meeting.